naiyuh95/react-movie-booking-frontend/README.md

 ### Documents
 App-flow.docx contains more information about the app flow(with screenshots) as well as the assumptions made.
-Test-plan contains the test cases for end to end testing.
+Test-Scripts.xlsx contains the test cases for end to end testing.

 Hosted on https://hackit-submission-frontend-ny.herokuapp.com/home